csag-uct/Metadata-Harmonisation-Tool/README.md

 jupyter lab
 ```

-### Step 1:
+### Step 1: Adding Target_Variables Codebook

-This platform is built to harmonise incoming datasets to a single study codebook.
-An example codebook is included in this repository at `codebook/target_codebook.xlsx`.
+This platform is built to harmonise incoming datasets to a single set of target_variables (codebook).
+An example codebook is included in this repository at `app/input/target_variables.csv`.
+In this step, add your target_variables codebook as to `app/input/target_variables.csv`.

 The semi-automated process of mapping incoming dataset variables to this codebook, outlined in this repo, utilises a [text-embedding](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings) approach.

-The notebook located at `codebook/get_codebook_embeddings.ipynb` is used to standardize the codebook to a csv format and fetches embedding vectors from OpenAI - there is a nominal cost involved in this process.
+In Step 3, the notebook located at `app/preprocess/get_recommendations.ipynb` is used to fetch embedding vectors from OpenAI - there is a nominal cost involved in this process.
+Embedding vectors for the target_variables are saved in `app/preprocess/output/target_variables_with_embeddings.csv`.

-### Step 2:
+### Step 2: Adding Incoming Dataset Files to Input Folder

-From here incoming study data is expected to be placed into the `data/{study}` folder.
-Where `{study}` is the codename used for respective studies going forward.
-Accompanying study documents are placed into the `data/study_docs` folder and study data is placed into the `data/raw` folder.
-The cookbook style notebooks located at `data/{study}/code/to_csv.ipynb` and  `data/{study}/code/get_vars.ipynb` are used to populate the `data/csv` and `data/metadata` folders respectively.
+From here incoming dataset files are expected to be placed into the `app/input/{dataset}` folder.
+Where `{dataset}` is the codename used for respective datasets going forward.
+There are three files which must be included into this folder.

+- dataset_variables.csv
+- example_data.csv
+- description.txt (optional)

+Dataset_variables
+- File Format: .csv
+- File Contains: variable names or descriptions from the incoming dataset
+2 columns with headers: variable_name, description
+- File Generation: Manual

+Example_data
+- File Format: .csv
+- File Contains: 10 rows of data from dataset, including a variety of values
+- File Generation: ‘Generate_synthetic_data’ script or manual (first 10 rows of data)

+Description File (Optional)
+- File Format: .txt; markdown
+- File Contains: project name, project description
+- File Generation: Manual or from Trello

+If no optional description file is provided, then the `{dataset}` name is used, where `{dataset}` is the folder name in `app/input/{dataset}`

+Both dataset_variables and example_data are used as the inputs into `get_recommendations.ipynb`

-### Step 3:
+### Step 3: Pre-Processing with `get_recommendations.ipynb`

-The notebook located at `code/01_progress_monitor.ipynb` can be used to track the progress of steps 1-3.
-Once all studies have been converted to csv format and variable names and abbreviations extracted the notebook at `code/02_generate_synthetic_data.ipynb` can be used to generate a randomized dataset for each study.
-This is used for the mapping interface.
-Next the notebook at `code/03_ontology_recommendation_engine.ipynb` is used to to first fetch embedding vectors for the incoming study variables before ranking the codebook variables from most to least similar for each incoming study variable.
+The notebook at `/app/preprocess/get_recommendations.ipynb` is used to fetch embedding vectors for the dataset variables and target variables.
+Dataset Variables with embedding vectors are saved as `/app/preprocess/output/{dataset}_variables_with_embeddings.csv`.
+Target Variables with embedding vectors are saved as `/app/preprocess/output/target_variables_with_embeddings.csv`

+The target_variable_embeddings is only generated if it doesn't already exist {delete file to force re-run}.

+The cosine_similarity between the dataset variables and target variables is calculated, and codebook variables are ranked from most to least similar for each incoming dataset variable.
+This is saved as `/app/preprocess/output/{dataset}_variables_with_recommendations.csv`.

 ### Step 4 / TL;DR: